| Model & year: 00-06 X5, U.S.

 The image below shows my new plastic clip installed, pinched between the glass and the guide rail holder.
 Notice the spreaded clip thru the glass, holding the window in place:

 Inspect the window guide rail holder while you're in there.
 It also has a plastic element (connecting to the cable) which cracks over time due to the jerking motion of the motor.
 Mine's cracking.
-This is also the cause of our window problems, causing the cable to strip thru the holder and jamming the window.
+This is also the cause of our window problems, causing the cable to strip thru the holder, resulting in a jammed window.
 Unfortunately this part is not sold separately and must be purchased with the whole new window motor/track assembly.

 Please leave feedback in my guestbook!